rust-lang/rust-forge/src/compiler/steering-meeting/submit.md

 ## TL;DR

 In short, all you have to do is

-* [open an issue on the compiler-team repository][ct issues]
+- [open an issue on the compiler-team repository][ct issues]
-    * use the template for meeting proposals
+  - use the template for meeting proposals
-    * you only need a few sentences to start, but by the time the meeting takes place we typically expect a more detailed writeup, e.g. using [this template](
+  - you only need a few sentences to start, but by the time the meeting takes place we typically expect a more detailed writeup, e.g. using [this template][template]

 You don't have to have a lot of details to start: just a few sentences is enough.
 But, especially for technical design discussions, we will typically expect that some form of more detailed overview be made